 “I think one thing is that anybody who’s had to contend with mental illness – whether it’s depression, bipolar illness or severe anxiety, whatever – actually has a fair amount of resilience.” —Kay Redfield Jamison

 Many people either know what it is like to live with a mental illness or they know what it is like to love someone who is living with a mental illness.
-Depression, bipolar, anxiety, eating disorders, and more are more common than many realize or want to admit.
+Depression, bipolar, anxiety, eating disorders, are more common than many realize or want to admit.
 Anyone who has either struggled or supported a loved one who struggled against these mental illness should know that they are strong, as Psychologist Kay Redfield Jamison reminds us.
 Strong people know that reaching out for help is often the smart choice.
 Therapists, counselors, and life coaches can often help people find the right diagnosis, which may lead to the right treatment.

 That is why Thriveworks Greensboro offers mental health care: we love helping people take tangible steps that improve their lives.
-Whether they are facing mental illness, career stagnation, or relational tension, our therapists, counselors, and life coaches have walked with their clients, step-by-step, to find solutions that improve their lives.
+Whether they are facing mental illness, career stagnation, or relational tension, our therapists, counselors, psychologists, and life coaches have walked with their clients, step-by-step, to find solutions that improve their lives.

 What Does Mental Health Care Involve?

 In one sense, the care that each person receives during therapy or counseling should be unique and personalized because what each individual is experiencing is unique.
 Yes, there are common symptoms to mental illness.
 Yes, there are patterns to relational tension.
 Yes, there are strategies for career advancement.
 However, the details of how these are playing out in an individual’s life are unique and important.
 Mental health care should address each individual’s unique needs.